vince-nyanga/vince-nyanga.github.io/_posts/2022-01-02-linkedlist-traverse.md

 ## Traversing Going Backwards

 To traverse a doubly-linked list going backwards we start at the tail and move to the previous node till we reach the head.
 Tracking the reference to the tail node makes our lives easy since we already have the starting point.
-This operation also has **_O(n)_** time complexity.
+This operation also has $$ O(n) $$ time complexity.
 However, had we not tracked the reference to the last node we would incur double that cost because we would have to find the last node first, before traversing going backwards.

 ```csharp
 public void ListItemsReverse()